 History School Trips to Krakow

 Our all-encompassing History school trip to Krakow offers an alternative aspect to the way Poland has overcome such adversity to become a thriving country.
 Encourage your group to discover why Krakow lost its status as the capital of Poland and then spent the majority of the nineteenth century under Austrian control until 1918.
 Pay tragic tribute to the 55,000 Jews who were sent to the Auschwitz concentration camp when Krakow succumbed to Nazi Germany.
-You can also include a Guild of Battlefield Guide to your tour to link and provide insight on the excursions relevant to World War II.
 The unsettled past of Krakow provides an ideal platform for your history students to understand the evolution of Poland with this History school trip.

 KEY TOPIC: Persecution of the Jewish people under the Nazis (The Final Solution)